Fact Checks

 | Maduro/Hernandez | Celebrating arrest of drug trafficker | INCONSISTENT - While party pardoned convicted drug trafficker Hernandez |

-| Epstein Files | “I have never opposed the release” | MISLEADING - Did not sign discharge petition that forced the vote |
+| Epstein Files | “I have never opposed the release” / “Working with Oversight colleagues” | MISSING CONTEXT - Did not sign petition; did not attend Wexner deposition |

 | Premium Tax Credits | Response to constituent asking about PTCs | NON-RESPONSIVE - Pivoted to unrelated H.R.1 tax provisions |